Valorant: Reception

 Valorant has been compared to Valve's Counter-Strike: Global Offensive, with both games having two teams of five attempting to plant a bomb, and Blizzard Entertainment's class-based shooter Overwatch, as both games have multiple classes and characters catering to various playstyles.

 Austen Goslin of Polygon praised the beta of Valorant describing it as refined and "one of the most fun tactical shooters I've played".
 On the first day of its beta launch, Valorant amassed the second most concurrent viewers for any game ever on Twitch, with 1.73 million viewers tuning in across dozens of streams.
 Many of these Twitch streams also had drops enabled, with viewers watching during this beta period in hopes of acquiring a beta game key.
 Only another title from Riot Games, League of Legends, has had more concurrent viewers, when 1.74 million watched the 2019 World Championship final.

-The official Valorant Discord server has become the second largest gaming and fifth largest overall community on the social platform as of May 2023.
+The official Valorant Discord server has become the fifth largest gaming community on the social platform as of July 2025.